Men’s Fitness Over 50 – Introduction

 I started Hashimashi.com because I wanted to share what I experienced with others who are in the same battle for health.

 By the end of 10 months, I had lost 75 pounds, and my whole life started to change for the better.

 The physical changes on the outside also affected how I was handling depression on the inside.

 While depression does not just disappear, getting fit makes it much more manageable.

 I began to socialize more, leave my apartment, meet new people and friends that did not avoid me because I had crossed over to what he referred to as the dark side.

 I had a new lease on life, and I want to share this with anyone else who is interested in men’s health or fitness in general, for themselves, their kids, or parents.

-As you can tell, I am not just interested in the fitness of the body, but in fact, I am more interested in the fitness of mind and being able to battle the fire breathing dragon of depression.
+As you can tell, I am not just interested in the fitness of the body, but in fact, I am more interested in mental health and being able to battle the fire breathing dragon of depression.

 I know that it is much easier to deal with depression when you are in better physical shape.